bilalze/CityofLA_data_analysis/README.md

 ### Prerequisites
 you can download the bulletin and additional files from the kaggle competition page for the city of LA.
 This analysis is performed using python therefore, to run this on your system you will need a copy of python installed.
 I recommend getting an IDE such as PYCHARM.
-The libraries required are:
+The libraries required are:<br/>
-Pandas: for the dataframes
+Pandas: for the dataframes<br/>
-IPython: to diplay the dataframes
+IPython: to diplay the dataframes<br/>
-re: for the regex templates
+re: for the regex templates<br/>
-numpy:for the "NAN" constant
+numpy:for the "NAN" constant<br/>
-datetime: to extract date and time from the text files
+datetime: to extract date and time from the text files<br/>
-matplotlib: for plotting
+matplotlib: for plotting<br/>
+nltk: to perform word processing analytics<br/>
+seaborn:for plotting<br/>
-nltk: to perform word processing analytics seaborn:for plotting collections:for the counter function scipy:for calculating line regression os:to create a list of the bulletin text file names
+collections:for the counter function<br/>
+scipy:for calculating line regression<br/>
+os:to create a list of the bulletin text file names<br/>

 ## Deployment Process